 The main symptom of sleep apnea is hard to miss: loud snoring.

-“Snoring is an indication that the airway is narrower than it should be, but since it is very common, most people usually don’t pay much attention to it,” noted Dr. Ismail.
+"Snoring is an indication that the airway is narrower than it should be, but since it is very common, most people usually don’t pay much attention to it,” noted a physician.
 “Not everyone who snores has OSA, but if snoring is associated with a snorting noise, gasping or witnessed stopping of breathing, then an appointment should be made to see a sleep medicine specialist.”

 An alternative sleep therapy